Neraud/home-server/README.md

 ## Services

-The folowing front-facing services are deployed :
+The folowing services are deployed :

 | Service                                                          | Test URL                                | Description                                   |
 | ---------------------------------------------------------------- | --------------------------------------- | --------------------------------------------- |